Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 The house they now all shared at the time did not.

 “A drone dropped incendiary munition on our house.
-It was October 2, 2024.
-My neighbors called me to say our house was on fire.
+It was 2 October 2024.
+My neighbours called me to say our house was on fire.
 The two-storey house burned to the ground.
 Only the charred ground floor walls remained,” says Iryna.

 Irina, like almost everyone else in Kherson, is deeply sceptical of talk of a ceasefire.